Centre for Research in Social Sciences and Humanities

-Journal of Culture and Religion is open to submissions from fields of religious and cultural studies.
+Journal of Culture and Religion is a publication of Centre for Research in Social Sciences and Humanities.
+The Journal is open to submissions from fields of religious and cultural studies.
 Cultural studies are understood in their widest sense and encompass media and cultural studies, women’s studies, history, music studies, identity studies, etc.

 All papers are subject to two blind peer-reviews, and papers have to be proofread.
 Papers that do not follow these guidelines may be rejected.

 Depending on the topic of the paper, the evaluation process might take several months to complete.
-Upon paper submission, a confirmation of receipt will be sent.
-Questions on the status of submitted papers will not be addressed, and authors are asked for patience.
+Upon submission, a confirmation of receipt will be sent.
+Questions on the status of submitted papers will not be addressed and authors are asked for patience.

 Martina Topić (Centre for Research in Social Sciences and Humanities, Zagreb, Croatia / Leeds Beckett University, UK)

 Alexandros Sakellariou (Panteion University Athens/Centre for Research in Social Sciences and Humanities Zagreb)

 Ralph Tench (Leeds Beckett University, UK)

 Atsuko Ichijo (Kingston University, the UK)

 Branislav Radeljić (University of East London, the UK)